mikesmith7810/springaichat/README.md

 This mini project is a playground to see how Spring AI works.

-You will need to define the `spring.ai.openai.api-key` property which can be done via environment variables or the application.properties file (i think).
+You will need to define the `spring.ai.openai.api-key` property which can be done via an environment variable

 ```shell
 SPRING_AI_OPENAI_API_KEY=